TrainingByPackt/CPP-Data-Structures-and-Algorithm-Design-Principles/README.md

 ## Hardware Requirements
 For an optimal learning experience, we recommend the following hardware configuration:
+* Any entry-level PC/Mac with Windows, Linux, or macOS is sufficient
-* Processor: Intel Core i5 or equivalent
+* Processor: Intel Core 2 Duo, Athlon X2, or better
-* Memory: 4GB RAM (8 GB Preferred)
+* Memory: 4 GB RAM
-* Storage: 35 GB available space
+* Storage: 10 GB available space

 ## Software Requirements
 You'll also need the following software installed in advance:
-* OS: Windows 7 SP1 64-bit, Windows 8.1 64-bit or Windows 10 64-bit, Ubuntu Linux, or the latest version of OS X
+*	Operating system: Windows 7 SP1 32/64-bit, Windows 8.1 32/64-bit, or Windows 10 32/64-bit, Ubuntu 14.04 or later, or macOS Sierra or later
-* Browser: Google Chrome/Mozilla Firefox Latest Version
+*	Browser: Google Chrome or Mozilla Firefox
-* Notepad++/Sublime Text as IDE (Optional, as you can practice everything using Jupyter note on your browser)
-* Python 3.4+ (latest is Python 3.7) installed (from https://python.org)
-* Python libraries as needed (Jupyter, NumPy, Pandas, Matplotlib, BeautifulSoup4, and so)
+*	Any modern compiler and IDE (optional) that supports the C++ 14 standard.
+* Boost C++ Libraries